magepeopleteam/mage-eventpress/readme.txt

 ➡ Event Duplicator Addon- This Addon will Allow You to Duplicate any Events for Re-using.
 ➡ Event Calendar Pro Addon- Nice Event Calendar Images Support.
 Showcase Your Events in an Awesome Calendar.
 ➡ User Registration Form Position Addon– choose where you want to display attendee registration     form- 1.
 Event Details Page Or 2.
 Checkout Page.
 ➡ Waitlist Addon -If the Event Ticket Quantity Is Finished, This Addon Will Automatically Activate, and Subscriber Can Join the Waitlist.
-Admin Can Send Email to The User for Next Free Slot.
+Admin Can Send an Email to The User for the Next Free Slot.
-➡ Related Events Addon - You can select a related event and display it to the event details page.
+➡ Related Events Addon - You can select a related event and display it on the event details page.

 ➡ [View Live PRO Version Demo For Business Event](https://wpevently.com/)